Abhijit1102/Abhijit1102/README.md

 ## 💡 Expertise

-In my journey as a Data Scientist, I have honed my skills in:
+In my journey as a Data enthusiast, I have honed my skills in:

 - **Data Science:** I specialize in data analysis, predictive modeling, and machine learning.
 I have a deep understanding of data science algorithms and techniques.